‘I was the uglier sister’: Bella Hadid’s nose job at 14 speaks to a much wider problem

 Social media scrutiny

-Ironically detailing her struggle on the place that she blames for having created such a toxic situation in the first place, Bella let fans in on her truth yesterday when she shared a clip of friend Willow Smith discussing how she often doesn’t feel “good enough”.
+Ironically detailing her struggle on the very place that she blames for having created such a toxic situation in the first place, Bella let fans in on her truth back in November when she shared a clip of friend Willow Smith discussing how she often doesn’t feel “good enough”.
 Accompanying the post with a lengthy caption about how everything is not always as it seems, the youngest Hadid sister also uploaded several photos of herself crying alone in her room, admitting that sadly, this has been her reality “every day, every night for a few years now”.

 Appearance vs. reality

 Kirsten and Bella’s experiences are different, but also… kind of the same.
-Both uber-successful women in their fields, it would be easy to look at their fame, accomplishments and supposed happiness and be envious.
+Both uber-successful women in their fields, it would be easy to look at their fame, accomplishments, and supposed happiness and be envious.
 I’m sure we’ve all been guilty of thinking they have it all, marvelling at how they manage to hold it all together and look so effortless in doing so too.
 13 years have passed since Dunst sought help to cope with her depression and though social media wasn’t a contributing factor, the stresses of modern life were – much as they now are for Hadid.